-Feeling concerned or overwhelmed by the news is understandable, especially if you are struggling with your mental health or you have a physical illness.
-It might be that you're anxious about your own health, the health of someone in your family, or what impact the virus will have on your life. (young minds)
+Feeling concerned or overwhelmed at times is understandable, especially if you are struggling with your mental health or you have a physical illness.
+It might be that you're anxious about your own health, the health of someone in your family, or other aspects of life.